Marvel Super-Heroes (comics): Other iterations

-In September 1979, the Marvel UK series The Mighty World of Marvel was retitled Marvel Superheroes after a brief run under the title Marvel Comic.
+In September 1979, the Marvel UK series The Mighty World of Marvel was retitled Marvel Superheroes when it was relaunched as a monthly (following a brief run under the title Marvel Comic).

 The name itself reappeared, without a hyphen, as part of the title of a 12-issue, company-wide crossover miniseries Marvel Super Heroes Secret Wars (May 1984-April 1985).
 The 1985-1986 sequel was titled simply Secret Wars II.

 The final series of this title was the six-issue Marvel Super-Heroes Megazine (Oct.
 1994-March 1995), a 100-page book reprinting 1970s and 1980s Fantastic Four, Daredevil, Iron Man and Hulk stories in each issue.